zigzap/zap/README.md

       changes of zig master, is a feature.
 We experienced the catch-up game when Zig 0.11 was in development and decided that it might be a big turn-off, especially for professional projects.
+    - A3: We're going to add a `zig-master` branch soon.
+(Probably early 2024).
 - Q: **Does ZAP work on Windows?**
 - A: No. This is due to the underlying facil.io C library.
 Future versions of facil.io might support Windows but there is no timeline yet.